-The notice must also be published in a newspaper at least 30 days before the foreclosure (Va.
-Code Ann. § 58.1-3965).
+At least 30 days before starting the lawsuit, the tax collector must send you (the property owner) a notice.
+The notice must also be published in a newspaper at least 30 days before the foreclosure.
+(Va.
+Code § 58.1-3965).

 Paying off the tax debt to prevent the sale is called "redeeming" the home.
 To redeem the property, you must pay all accumulated taxes, penalties, reasonable attorneys' fees, interest, and costs, typically by 5:00 on the day before the auction.
 (Va.
 Code § 58.1-3965).
 Check with the county treasurer to find out the exact deadline where you live.

 Under Virginia law, if you can't afford to pay the entire overdue amount at once, you can enter into an agreement to pay in installments over an extended period, though no longer than 72 months.
 (Va.
 Code § 58.1-3965).

 If you fall behind in your payments, the treasurer or other officer responsible for collecting the taxes can void the agreement upon 15 days written notice.
 Then, the foreclosure will proceed.
 (Va.
 Code § 58.1-3965).